J0ma-r/J0ma-r/README.md

 - 👋 Hi, I’m @J0ma-r
-- 👀 I’m interested in becoming a full stack python dev, but starting small...
+- 👀 I’m a Quality Engineer
-- 🌱 I’m currently learning Python

 - 📫 How to reach me:
   -jomarvn@gmail.com